CodingOIer/CodingOIer/documents/README.chess.md

 > - `!init` to reset the chessboard, which can be used only when the game is over.

 The logic of chess is relatively simple, and some special moves may not be available. **You need to capture the opponent's king to win**.

+Pawns that reach the opponent's bottom line will be automatically promoted to the back, and you can't decide for yourself at this time.

 You can check git log / [`documents/log.md`](https://github.com/CodingOIer/CodingOIer/blob/game/documents/log.md) to get the results, or just look at the board below.